adrianovieira/container-scratch/README.md

 # Linux Containers from scratch (container-scratch)

-Learning Linux Containers from scratch
+Learning *Kernel* Linux Containers from scratch

 May be better known as operating system level virtualization (oslv)